Wells Fargo Autograph® Card: A solid pick for everyday purchases

 Wells Fargo Autograph Card overview

-The Wells Fargo Autograph Card could be a great fit if you’re looking for a no-annual-fee card that earns solid rewards in numerous popular everyday categories.
-This card also includes a generous intro bonus and above-average perks for a no-annual-fee card.
+The Wells Fargo Autograph® Card could be a great fit if you’re looking for a no-annual-fee card that earns solid rewards in numerous popular everyday categories.
+You’ll also get a generous intro bonus and above-average perks for a no-annual-fee card.

-That said, if you’re looking for the most valuable and flexible points, you may want to consider another rewards card to maximize your earnings.
+But if you’re looking for the most valuable and flexible points, you may want to consider another rewards card to maximize your earnings with higher redemption values.

 Rewards